nestjs/docs.nestjs.com/content/graphql/enums.md

 }
 ```

-Then, you can use the typings generation feature (as shown in the [quick start](/graphql/quick-start) chapter) to generate corresponding TypeScript definitions:
+Then you can use the typings generation feature (as shown in the [quick start](/graphql/quick-start) chapter) to generate corresponding TypeScript definitions:

 ```typescript
 export enum AllowedColor {